mALAKa82973i/SbFYIQRY/1x7/lS5t/CAg1hD/9hu6z/cloud-native-development-security_CIZ4H_1742897637.log.md

 #### Before Submitting An Enhancement Suggestion

-* **Check if enhancement is implemented in existing component of pipeline or there is an existing component with desired functionality**
+  desired functionality**
 * **Perform a [cursory search](https://github.com/CloudGeometry/cgdevx-core/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one